-The MDAQMD's Community Relations & Education Office serves as the liaison between the District's services and the public, as well as the educational community.
-To this end, CRE staff administers a Speakers Bureau, which provides speakers on a wide range of air quality topics - such as the District's services and programs, its rules and regulations, compliance assistance topics and environmental career information - to audiences of all ages, knowledge and interest levels.
-CRE staff is also available to participate in community and business events which help spread the District's pollution prevention messages.
-To arrange for a Speaker for your next event or to find out if we are available to participate in your event, call (760) 245-1661, ext.
-6101.
+That's why the MDAQMD's Communications section serves to connect the District's services with the public, as well as the educational community.
+Communications staff coordinates a Speakers Bureau, which provides speakers on a wide range of air quality topics such as the District's services and programs, its rules and regulations, compliance assistance topics and environmental career information to audiences of all ages, knowledge and interest levels.
+Communications staff is also available to participate in community and business events which help spread the District's pollution prevention messages.
+To arrange for a speaker for your next event or to find out if we are available to participate in your event, call 760.245.1661, ext.
+3001 or 3002.

 Health Advisories and Notifications

-Whenever air pollution levels exceed health standards, CRE staff notifies High Desert schools and the media via website, fax and email advisories.
+Whenever air pollution levels exceed health standards, Communications staff notifies High Desert schools and the media via website, fax and email advisories.
 These advisories provide health warnings for sensitive individuals and may be used by school districts in determining whether outdoor activities - such as sports - should be curtailed during episodes of heightened pollution levels.

 Individuals may also receive automated air quality forecasts and health advisories delivered directly to their email inbox, cell phone or Twitter account by signing up for the MDAQMD's EnviroFlash Service.
 To sign up for this free service or to learn more, visit http://mdaqmd.enviroflash.org.